Shelter Island Hotels

 35 Shore Rd., Shelter Island

 Just north of most of the action, Shelter Island remains one of the quieter parts of the Hamptons—cynics would say it's a bit like Montauk in the old days, before real estate values in the area exploded.
-Owned by André Balazs, Sunset Beach Hotel sidles right up next to the ocean, with just twenty guest rooms that all have private porches looking out onto the water.
-As at any Balazs hotel, the food (and especially drink) scene is on point, with a great little European-style restaurant and a bar that offers some of the area's best DJs.
-Easy access to the beach also makes activities blessedly easy here—bikes are complimentary, and the hotel will happily arrange for beach chairs, paddleboards, and boats so guests can water-ski, fish, or just explore the area by water.
+André Balazs's Sunset Beach Hotel sidles right up next to the ocean.
+The 20 guest rooms all have private porches looking out onto the water.
+As at any Balazs hotel, the scene is on point, with a great little European-style restaurant and a bar that offers some of the area's best DJs.
+Easy access to the beach also makes activities here especially nice—bikes are complimentary, and the hotel will happily arrange for beach chairs, paddleboards, and boats so guests can water-ski, fish, or explore the area by sea.
 Good to know: The beach here is west-facing, so it's a great place to watch the sunset.

 The Chequit